espocrm/documentation/user-guide/activities-and-calendar.md

 ### Shared Calendar

+Shared calendar is avalable since the version 5.2.0.

+Users can create custom shared views that will display events of specific teams.

+Note: User mast have proper 'User Permission' to be able to user shared calendars.

-Shared calendar is available only in Timeline view.
+Shared view is also available for Timeline.
 It allows to view events of multiple users.